MehmetEminAk/SwiftBank/README.md

-# SwiftBank
+# Swift Bank
-This is mobile bank application simulation
+This is mobile bank application simulation.In the backend firebase firestore and authentication is running.